-Researchers in the School of Geography and Environmental Studies work in three fields of study: conservation ecology, nature-culture relationships, and spatial science.
+Researchers in the discipline of Geography and Spacial Science work in three fields of study: conservation ecology, nature-culture relationships, and spatial science.
 We have expertise in biogeography, geomorphology and climatology; environmental planning and management; cultural and political geography; and spatial science, including geographical information systems, remote sensing, geodesy and photogrammetry.

 A range of difficult, long-term environmental issues (including – but not limited to – coastal development, water allocation, forestry and loss of biodiversity) pose particular challenges for development of environmental planning and management.
 Our work in these two domains adopts an interdisciplinary approach, and includes investigations on the environmental, social geopolitical and economic forces that threaten the integrity of place, and people's attachment to place, built environment, community, and natural areas.
 Some of us specialise in considering the social, institutional and governance dimensions of natural resource management, climate change adaptation and life on islands.